COVID-19 (Coronavirus) FAQs for Employees

 When do I have to complete the training for COVID-19 Ad Hoc Telecommuting?

 Telecommuting employees must complete the COVID-19 Ad Hoc Telecommuting training.
 The training can be accessed by visiting the Learning and Development Center.
 The Telecommuting employee should complete the training before beginning offsite work.
-Training is due by March 27, 2020; after which, supervisors and managers will be notified of non-compliance.
+Supervisors and managers will be notified of non-compliance.

 How to track performance for staff who telecommute?